wessenstam/demoguide/docs/srvpam/mod2/mod2.md

 For Windows we can do the same thing, but this lab goes a bit further.
 The following scenarios are going to be discussed:

-1. Only allowed users can access the Windows server RDS01 (**THYLAB\user** and **THYLAB\adm-training**), not even the Domain Administrator account is able to log in
+1. Only allowed users can access the Windows server RDS01 (**delinealabs\user** and **delinealabs\adm-training**), not even the Domain Administrator account is able to log in
-2. Account **THYLAB\user** is allowed to login as a normal user, but due to the persons role, the Eventviewer, the security part in particular, can be opened.
+2. Account **delinealabs\user** is allowed to login as a normal user, but due to the persons role, the Eventviewer, the security part in particular, can be opened.
 Also the Windows Firewall can be opened by this person, but only after authenticating again using its corresponding AD password

 ### Scenario 1 - Block domain administrator access

 A reason for not allowing the Domain Administrator to login to the system is due to accountability.
 This account should be considered a shared account and it's hard to hold people accountable.
-All actions are being logged in the event viewer as THYLAB\Administrator and not the person that used the account.
+All actions are being logged in the event viewer as delinealabs\Administrator and not the person that used the account.
 By only allowing specific user accounts, named account (they can be tied back to ONE person) we can held the people accountable.

-Open the console of the RDS01 by clicking on its icon in the Skytap environment and login as the account **THYLAB\Administrator** with **Delinea/4u** as the password.
+Open the console of the RDS01 by clicking on its icon in the Skytap environment and login as the account **delinealabs\Administrator** with **Delinea/4u** as the password.
 You will get a message that **The account is not authorized to log in from this station** and click on **OK**

 ![JIT Commands](images/lab008.png)